UllaMontonen/TicketGuru/README.md

 # Ticket Selling API

-This is the documentation for the Ticket Selling API, which allows you to manage customers, events, and tickets in a ticket-selling application.
+This is the documentation for the Ticket Selling API, which allows you to manage customers, events, transactions, ticket types and tickets in a ticket-selling application.

 ## Endpoints